Bunit73/ActiveMQTest/LINTING.md

 - Running ESLint on JavaScript files
 - Running Pylint on Python files

+### Version Management

+This project uses a centralized approach to manage language versions:

+- **versions.json**: The single source of truth for Node.js and Python versions
+- **Docker Compose**: Uses environment variables (from .env file) that reference versions.json
+- **GitHub Actions**: Reads versions directly from versions.json

+This ensures consistency across all environments and makes it easy to update versions in one place.

 The workflow runs on:
 - Pushes to the main and master branches
 - Pull requests to the main and master branches